MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 ## Add a flow to your Site

-After creating an instant cloud flow, it needs to be associated with the Power Pages site and secured with a web role.
+After you create an instant cloud flow, it needs to be associated with the Power Pages site and secured with a web role.

 1. Sign into [Power Pages](https://make.powerpages.microsoft.com/).